igal-abachi-dev/nextjs-react-tsx-scss-nginx-wordpress/README.md

 or on best managed wordpress hosting: kinsta [30$/month]

-(better then wp-engine, vultr , costs more but very optimized)
+(better then wp-engine, cloudways(vultr) , costs more but very optimized & simple to manage)

+so best to put wordpress rest api on kista , and next.js UI on now.sh

 then:
 [use elementor json from wordpress api,in widget translator to html on static site]